chibuike-vm/jiriksfocus-portfolio/README.md

-# Jiriks Portfolio
+# JiriksFocus

-Welcome to the Jiriks Portfolio repository!
+Welcome to the JiriksFocus repository!
 This project is a comprehensive portfolio website for Jiriks, a talented and experienced photographer with a passion for capturing moments and telling stories through photography.

 ## Introduction

-Jiriks Portfolio is a visually stunning and user-friendly website designed to showcase Jiriks's photography portfolio, services, and accomplishments.
+JiriksFocus is a visually stunning and user-friendly website designed to showcase Jiriks's photography portfolio, services, and accomplishments.
 The website provides an immersive experience for visitors to explore Jiriks's work and learn more about his journey as a photographer.

 ## Features